Stakedllc/code-samples/README.md

 ```

 ### Goerli ETH
 Goerli ETH is the staking asset on [Medalla](https://github.com/goerli/medalla/blob/master/medalla/README.md), which means a Goerli account is required for testing.
-We've provided a testing Goerli provider URL in the .env file - if the provider requests max out, please contact sam@staked or replace with your own.
+We've added a Goerli provider URL to the .env file - if the provider requests max out, please contact sam@staked or replace with your own.

 To generate a Goerli account, run the following commands: